-AUSTRIA AND GERMANY
+AUSTRIA

-The IBM Warranty for Machines: The following replaces the first sentence of the first paragraph of this Section: The warranty for an IBM Machine covers the functionality of the Machine for its normal use and the Machine's conformity to its Specifications.
+What this Warranty Covers: The following replaces the first sentence of the first paragraph of this section:

+The warranty for an IBM Machine covers the functionality of the Machine for its normal use and the Machine's conformity to its Specifications.

-The following paragraphs are added to this Section:
+The following paragraphs are added to this section:

-The minimum warranty period for Machines is six months.
+The warranty period for Machines is 12 months from the date of delivery.
+The limitation period for consumers in action for breach of warranty is the statutory period as a minimum.
 In case IBM or your reseller is unable to repair an IBM Machine, you can alternatively ask for a partial refund as far as justified by the reduced value of the unrepaired Machine or ask for a cancellation of the respective agreement for such Machine and get your money refunded.

-Extent of Warranty: The second paragraph does not apply.
+The second paragraph does not apply.

-Warranty Service: The following is added to this Section: During the warranty period, transportation for delivery of the failing Machine to IBM will be at IBM's expense.
+What IBM Will Do to Correct Problems: The following is added to this section:

+During the warranty period, transportation for delivery of the failing Machine to IBM will be at IBM's expense.

-Limitation of Liability: The following paragraph is added to this Section: The limitations and exclusions specified in the Statement of Limited Warranty will not apply to damages caused by IBM with fraud or gross negligence and for express warranty.
+Limitation of Liability: The following paragraph is added to this section:

+The limitations and exclusions specified in the Statement of Limited Warranty will not apply to damages caused by IBM with fraud or gross negligence and for express warranty.

-The following sentence is added to the end of item 2: IBM's liability under this item is limited to the violation of essential contractual terms in cases of ordinary negligence.
+The following sentence is added to the end of item 2:

+IBM's liability under this item is limited to the violation of essential contractual terms in cases of ordinary negligence.